 From Anchorage there are four main ways to get to Denali National Park:

 If you love rail travel or won't be renting a car, consider the Alaska Railroad.
-The train departs daily from Anchorage, arriving in Denali at 4 p.m.
+During the summer, the train departs daily from Anchorage, arriving in Denali at 4 p.m.
+In winter, the train passes by Denali on its weekly route to Fairbanks.
 The trip north passes through the town of Talkeetna.
 The Denali depot is right next to the park's visitor center.
-You won't have to wait to see Mount McKinley either; many of the best views are along the way.
+You won't have to wait to see Denali either; many of the best views are along the way.

 Motorcoaches also connect the city and the park.
-Booking with these companies gives you a guaranteed seat on a motorcoach with an expert to do all the driving.
+During the summer, Alaska Park Connection runs a daily motorcoach service from Anchorage to Denali.
+Booking with this company gives you a guaranteed seat on a motorcoach with an expert to do all the driving.
 Many cruise lines offer land packages pre- or post-cruise, so check with yours if planning to cruise Alaska.